BartMassey/wordle5/README.md

 Rust versions of all the stages of the construction of `wordle5`, as recreated for expository purposes.

+The branches `retro2-par` and `retro2-par-fast` in this repo contain parallelized versions of the `retro2` code with naïve and pruned search.
+The `retro2-par-fast` branch has the fastest Python version currently.

 When building for best performance, you may want to build a statically-linked binary for more reproducible best times.
 On my box I use the `x86_64-unknown-linux-musl` build target